chef/concrete/README.md

 have recently updated your dependencies, you can remove `deps.plt` and rebuild.

+#### Travis CI ####

+Concrete will attempt to pull in cached PLTs from S3 when running on Travis CI.They're built for Travis, so they won't be downloaded locally.
+We got them here: [ESL/erlang-plts](https://github.com/esl/erlang-plts).
+Thanks ESL!

 ### Dev only dependencies ###

 You can specify dependencies that are only needed during development